 by Robert Wilkinson

 Today is the birthday of one of the greatest guitar heroes ever to pick a note, the legendary Peter Green.
 This guitar genius founded Fleetwood Mac in 1967 and wrote some of the most haunting songs ever recorded, including "The Supernatural," "Black Magic Woman," "Oh Well," and the amazing "Green Manalishi."
-Enjoy these great videos celebrating the birthday of this master of electric blues.
+Enjoy these great videos celebrating the birthday of this Master of electric blues.

-This is the blues player about whom the legendary BB King said, "He has the sweetest tone I ever heard; he was the only one who gave me the cold sweats."
+Peter Green (29 October 1946) is the blues player about whom the legendary BB King said, "He has the sweetest tone I ever heard; he was the only one who gave me the cold sweats."
 No small praise from one of the greatest blues guitarists in history!
 Another from the great BB: "Peter Green has more talent in his little finger than I have in my whole body."
 Some backstory from past posts:

 Peter Green replaced Eric Clapton in John Mayall's Bluesbreakers and recorded the early Mayall masterwork "A Hard Road."
 He then went on to found Peter Green's Fleetwood Mac with other alumni of Mayall's English blues incubator.
 This was a different Fleetwood Mac than most know, since they were the height of hard core British electric blues, and not the pop rock and roll group of the mid-70s.